 - Database data is written to the cache only once.
 Therefore, if data writing fails due to network jitter or other reasons, the data update is delayed.
 For example, assume the inventory originally needs to be set to 100,000 benefits, but the operation policies change the number to 10.
 If the data is not synchronized in time, the downstream cannot be notified, resulting in capital loss.

-Message Queue for Apache RocketMQ provides a retry mechanism and prevents messages from being lost.
+ApsaraMQ for RocketMQ provides a retry mechanism and prevents messages from being lost.
 Therefore, the benefit issuance solution can ensure strong consistency between databases and cached data.
-Specifically, Message Queue for Apache RocketMQ is used between databases and the cache.
+Specifically, ApsaraMQ for RocketMQ is used between databases and the cache.
 The following figure shows the architecture.

 - It supports extremely high data throughput.